- Introduction to Akiva

 At the start of the year we decide what charities we would like to support throughout the year.
-This year (2020-2021) we have decided to support Great Ormond Street Hospital, Home Start and Ze Benafshi (a new mental health charity based in Israel).
+In 2020-2021 we supported Great Ormond Street Hospital, Home Start and Ze Benafshi (a new mental health charity based in Israel).

 At the meetings we: